MarkusReadius/vidleech/cline_docs/activeContext.md

   - yt-dlp 2025.2.19 (upgraded from 2025.1.26)

 ## Next Steps
+1. Monitor GitHub Actions to ensure the release is created successfully
-1. Consider setting up Poetry for proper dependency management
+2. Consider setting up Poetry for proper dependency management
-2. Implement a dependency check on startup to prevent similar issues
+3. Implement a dependency check on startup to prevent similar issues
-3. Consider adding the Python Scripts directory to PATH to avoid warnings
+4. Consider adding the Python Scripts directory to PATH to avoid warnings
-4. Regularly update yt-dlp to maintain compatibility with video platforms
+5. Regularly update yt-dlp to maintain compatibility with video platforms

 ## Notes
 - The application uses yt-dlp which requires regular updates to maintain compatibility with video platforms